Evizero/Augmentor.jl/docs/usersguide/operations.rst

 .. class:: Either

-   Allows for choosing between different ImageOperations at random.
+   Allows for choosing between different operations at random when applied.
 This is particularly useful if one for example wants to first either rotate the image 90 degree clockwise or anticlockwise (but never both) and then apply some other operation(s) afterwards.

+   When compiling a pipeline, :class:`Either` will analyze the provided operations in order to identify the most preferred way to apply the individual operation when sampled, that is supported by all given operations.
+This way the output of applying :class:`Either` will be inferable and the whole pipeline will remain type-stable, even though randomness is involved.

-   By default each specified image operation has the same probability of occurance.
-This default behaviour can be overwritten by specifying the "chance" manually.
+   By default each specified image operation has the same probability of occurrence.
+This default behaviour can be overwritten by specifying the chance manually.

 .. code-block:: jlcon

+   julia> FlipX() * FlipY()
+   Augmentor.Either (1 out of 2 operation(s)):
+     - 50% chance to: Flip the X axis
+     - 50% chance to: Flip the Y axis

    julia> Either(FlipX(), FlipY())
    Augmentor.Either (1 out of 2 operation(s)):
      - 50% chance to: Flip the X axis
      - 50% chance to: Flip the Y axis

-   julia> Either(0.6=>FlipX(), 0.4=>FlipY())
+   julia> Either((FlipX(), FlipY(), NoOp()), (1,1,2))
-   Augmentor.Either (1 out of 2 operation(s)):
+   Augmentor.Either (1 out of 3 operation(s)):
-     - 60% chance to: Flip the X axis
+     - 25% chance to: Flip the X axis
-     - 40% chance to: Flip the Y axis
+     - 25% chance to: Flip the Y axis
+     - 50% chance to: No operation

    julia> Either(1=>FlipX(), 1=>FlipY(), 2=>NoOp())
    Augmentor.Either (1 out of 3 operation(s)):